 Rishi Sunak refuses to accept NHS in crisis and won’t say if he uses private GP

-PM says he wants ‘two-way conversation about pay’ with NHS unions – on next year’s pay process
+Sunak urged to ‘come clean’ on use of private GP – as PM says he wants ‘two-way conversation’ with unions on next year’s pay process

 Rishi Sunak has refused to accept that the NHS is in crisis, despite the acknowledging the “enormous pressure” the health service is currently under this winter.